mattcaseycpa/project1/README.md

 ## Gross Domestic Product (Sans Outliers)
 (INSERT CHART)

-After removing ## outliers, which were countries that had a significantly higher GDP than most others, the correlation coefficient was #####.
-This represents a NNNNNN relationship between Happiness and GDP.
+After removing 15 outliers, which were countries that had a significantly higher GDP than most others, the correlation coefficient was 0.5153.
+This represents a moderate relationship between Happiness and GDP.
+This is a significantly stronger correlation than with outliers included.

 ![GDP Averages](output_data/GDP_HDI/Average_GDP_by_Region.png)